dotnet/designs/accepted/2020/workloads/workload-resolvers.md

 ## Workload guidance

-The bulk of functionality from orkloads will be contained in workload "packs", which will be the unit of delivery for workloads.
+The bulk of functionality from workloads will be contained in workload "packs", which will be the unit of delivery for workloads.
 This will include MSBuild targets and tasks.
 The assets from the packs will be laid out under the dotnet root folder, probably in `packs/<Pack ID>/<Pack Version>` or a similar folder.

 Workloads will also provide a manifest package which describes which packs are necessary for which workloads.
 The manifest will specify the name and version for each pack that is available for a given .NET SDK release band, as well as which packs are required for each logical workload.
 The manifest for workloads will be present even when the workloads it describes are not installed.